bu-cisl/wandb_tutorial/README.md

 wandb login
 ```
 which will prompt you for your API key.
 If you don't have an API key, you may log on [here](https://wandb.ai/authorize) to retrieve it.
 When you paste it in the terminal, it won't show anything -- that's ok, it's for security.

+You should be good to run this command just once during installation.
+Any other time you log on the SCC, you wouldn't need to log into `wandb` again because it created a `.netrc` file with your `wandb` login credentials in your home directory.

 # Basic `wandb`
 I provided a basic sample of how to use the basic features of `wandb`, which are `wandb.log` and `wandb.watch` in `basic_train.py`.
 You may define the project name and entity (entity is either the `wandb` team name which is `cisl-bu`, or your `wandb` username) in the config `dict`.